 - 1. Mark the fixing points for the strips on the floor. - 2.
 Drill the floor with a recommended drill for the fixture supplied with the fastening plate. - 3.
 Anchor the fixing strips to the floor. - 4.
-Screw the fixing plates to the unit. - 5.
 Check that the unit is properly secured.

 5.3.
-Insulation monitor
+Requirements for transformers and insulation monitor